 Sponsored Experiential Learning

 Students may choose to design individualized learning experiences as part of their degree programs.
 These opportunities may include independent study, fieldwork (practicum), internship, and sabbatical experiences.
 A faculty member serves as mentor and assumes responsibility for awarding credit.
-An evaluator (sometimes the faculty mentor, sometimes an outside expert) works closely with the student and submits a written evaluation of the student's work.
+An evaluator (a faculty mentor or outside expert) works closely with the student and submits a written evaluation of the student's work.
 Students register for an Individualized Learning Experience (INDZ) with their academic advisors.

 See the Course Descriptions section of this catalog for details on the following courses: